Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Fundamental Theories of XL-MIMO

 Based on the prolate spheroidal wave functions, the approximate solution of DoFs for the XL-MIMO is presented \cite{miller2019waves}: for the XL-MIMO with the linear antenna array, DoFs are proportional to the product of the transmitter and receiver length, and inversely proportional to the distance between the transmitter and receiver; for the XL-MIMO with the large surface (CAP and UPA, etc.), the DoFs are proportional to the product of the transmitter and receiver area, and inversely proportional to the square of the distance between the transmitter and receiver.

 However, these elegant intuitive approximate results rely on the assumption that the distance between the transmitter and receiver is much larger than their physical sizes and would overestimate the DoF when the link distance is comparable with the physical sizes of transmitter and receiver \cite{9139337}.
-Furthermore, based on the 2D sampling theory arguments, the approximate expressions for the DoF are obtained in \cite{9139337}.
+Based on the 2D sampling theory arguments, the approximate expressions for the DoF are obtained in \cite{9139337}.
 However, all results above are based on the scalar Green's function model.
 The EDoF is derived based on the heuristic approach over the EM channel matrix deduced from the dyadic Green's function with full polarizations \cite{9650519}.
+The EDoF is the equivalent number of SISO systems, which can be approximately calculated by $( {\mathrm{tr}( \mathbf{HH}^H )}/{\| \mathbf{HH}^H \| _{\mathrm{F}}} ) ^2$, where $\mathbf{H}$ is the channel matrix.